 - Rice milk

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!

 Probiotic-rich foods, like yogurt, can help boost the immune system and support a healthy gut (4).
-Research has found that some probiotic-rich foods also produce compounds called phytonutrients; these have been found to have antioxidant properties, as well as anti-inflammatory benefits (6).
+Research has found that some probiotic-rich fermented foods also contain antioxidants and other bioactive compounds that have various health benefits (6).